Need to set up a WordPress custom language for your site?

 - You can request the translation team to open a new locale and then find a group of people to support the locale by adding translations (quite difficult).

-- You can manually add a custom WordPress language on your site using the free TranslatePress plugin.
+- You can manually add a custom WordPress language to your site using the free TranslatePress plugin.
 Depending on the language that you choose, you might even be able to use automatic translation (as long as Google Translate supports your chosen custom language).

 In this article, we’re going to focus on the second method – it doesn’t require any code and you can set it up for free.